Auto Recall Attorneys in New York City

 Causes of Auto Recalls

 An automobile can be recalled if it fails to meet Federal Motor Vehicle Safety Standards or if it contains safety-related defects.
-If your vehicle has been recalled for one of these reasons, our personal injury lawyers can advise you of your legal options.
-Our auto recall attorneys, based in Manhattan, provide New York residents with outstanding legal counsel.
+If your vehicle has been recalled for one of these reasons, our NYC personal injury lawyers can advise you of your legal options.
+The auto recall attorneys at Proner & Proner, based in Manhattan, provide New York residents with outstanding legal counsel.
 We will work diligently to protect your rights.
+We have successfully handled car accident cases throughout NY’s five boroughs: Manhattan, the Bronx, Staten Island, Queens, and Brooklyn.

 Noncompliance with Federal Motor Vehicle Safety Standards

-The National Highway Traffic Safety Administration (NHTSA) sets Federal Motor Vehicle Safety Standards to regulate the performance of motor vehicle parts that affect the vehicle’s safe operation (e.g., brakes, tires) or protect drivers and passengers (e.g., seatbelts, airbags).
-Numerous auto parts, including child restraints, energy absorbing steel columns, electrical systems, windshields, transmissions, engines, cooling systems and windshield wipers can warrant an auto recall if they are found to be defective.
+The National Highway Traffic Safety Administration (NHTSA) sets Federal Motor Vehicle Safety Standards to regulate the performance of motor vehicle parts that affect the vehicle’s safe operation (e.g., brakes, tires) or that protect drivers and passengers (e.g., seat belts, airbags).
+Numerous auto parts, including child restraints, energy-absorbing steel columns, electrical systems, windshields, transmissions, engines, cooling systems, and windshield wipers, can warrant an auto recall if they are found to be defective.

-- Defective air bags that deploy improperly or fail to deploy – can injure driver and/or passengers in a collision
+- Defective air bags that deploy improperly or that fail to deploy – can injure driver and/or passengers in a collision.

 Auto Recalls – The Procedure